Friars Walk, Newport: Development

-The original plans by Modus Corovest were scrapped in 2009, because of the 2008 financial crisis but revived in a £100 million scheme by Queensberry Real Estate in 2012.
+The site was originally planned by Modus Corovest, however these were scrapped in 2009 due to the 2008 financial crisis.

+Plans were revived in a £100 million public-private scheme by Queensberry Real Estate and Newport City Council in 2012.
 Plans included a six-screen cinema, ten pin bowling alley, eight restaurants and a 350 space carpark.
 A new bus station was also included, with finance coming from a £90 million loan from Newport City Council.

 The new design was by Leslie Jones Architecture.
 Construction began in April 2014.
 The scheme opened on 12 November 2015, raising Newport from 200th to 77th in the UK's retail rankings and heralded as a "lifeline for Newport".
 The total cost came to £117 million.

+Location

+The complex is linked by the redeveloped John Frost Square to the Kingsway Shopping Centre, Newport Museum, Art Gallery and Central Library and Newport bus station.
+The complex is a short walk from the high street shops of Commercial Street and High Street.
+Newport railway station is also a short walk away.